mikael0hlsson/Its-Learning-Reformer/README.md

 1. Select the src directory
 1. Enjoy!

-Do not forget to 'git pull' now and again for to update.
+Do not forget to `git pull` now and again for to update.